stacyyuu/reading-notes/301/class-13.md

 2. If you had to describe the process of creating a RESTful API in 5 steps, what would they be?
 - POST: is the only RESTful API HTTP method that primarily operates on resource collections.
 When creating a lower position resource in a collection, applying POST to the parent resource prompts it to create a new resource, associate it with proper hierarchy and return a dedicated URL for later reference.
 - PUT: single-resource equivalent of POST.
-It updates a resource by replacing its content entiretly.
+It updates a resource by replacing its content entirely.
 It is the most common way to update resource info.
 - PATCH: another way to update resources, but it only modifies resource content.
 - GET: the most common HTTP method.
 It returns a representational view of a resource's contents and data.
-Should be used in read-only mode, which keeps data safe and resource indempotent.
+Should be used in read-only mode, which keeps data safe and resource idempotent.
 You should get the same results, no matter how many times used, unless it is modified by another client.
-- DELETE: when targetting a single resource, that resource is removed entirely.
+- DELETE: when targeting a single resource, that resource is removed entirely.
 Can be somewhat inconsistent in that the URL for the resource may remain avail, even if the actual resource is absent.

 [Back to main page](README.md)